AndrewJBGrant/AndrewJBGrant/README.md

 👨🏻‍🎨 Interested in Front-end and design, would like to join some open source projects soon

-🏋️‍♀️ Working on different Projects to push and test my React knoweldge
+🏋️‍♀️ Working on different Projects to push and test knoweldge

 🧑🏻‍💻 Learning goals include TypeScript and better UI/UX practises